mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 06 April 2025

-- The average temperature today is 14.98˚C,
+- The average temperature today is 15.85˚C,
-- With highs of 15.52˚C and lows of 14.05˚C,
+- With highs of 16.03˚C and lows of 15.16˚C,
-- It may feel like 13.66˚C with few clouds
+- It may feel like 14.46˚C with clear sky
-- The wind speed is 4.47m/s and visibility is 10000m
+- The wind speed is 4.12m/s and visibility is 10000m
-- The pressure is 1023hPa and humidity is 43%
+- The pressure is 1023hPa and humidity is 37%
 - The sun will rise at 05:31 and set at 18:49

 <!-- weather_marker ends -->